 Connecticut's WQS establish criteria for bacterial indicators of sanitary water quality that are based on protecting recreational uses such as swimming (both designated and non-designated swimming areas), kayaking, wading, water skiing, fishing, boating, aesthetic enjoyment and others.
-Indicator bacteria criteria are used as general indicators of sanitary quality based on the results of EPA research conducted in areas with known human fecal material contamination.
+Indicator bacteria criteria are used as general indicators of sanitary quality based on the results of EPA research6 conducted in areas with known human fecal material contamination.
 The EPA established a statistical correlation between levels of indicator bacteria and human illness rates, and set forth guidance for States to establish numerical criteria for indicator bacteria organisms so that recreational use of the water can occur with minimal health risks.
 However, it should be noted that the correlation between indicator bacteria densities and human illness rates varies greatly between sites and the presence of indicator bacteria does not necessarily indicate that human fecal material is present since indicator bacteria occur in all warm-blooded animals.

-The applicable water quality criteria for indicator bacteria to the Deep Brook Sub-Regional Regional Basin are presented in Table 4.
-These criteria are applicable to all recreational uses established for these waters.
-However, it should be noted that the water quality classification and criteria should not be considered as a certification of quality by the State or an approval to engage in certain activities such as swimming.
-Full body contact should be avoided immediately downstream of wastewater treatment plants, in areas known to have high levels E. coli, and during times when E. coli levels are expected to be particularly high, such as during and following storm events.
+The applicable water quality criteria for indicator bacteria to the Salmon Brook Sub-Regional Basin are presented in Table 3.
 The general recreational criteria listed in the WQS for "all other recreational uses" are applicable throughout the watershed since there are no designated or non-designated swimming areas located in segments covered by the TMDL.

-Table 4.
-Applicable indicator bacteria criteria for the subject waterbodies. --
+Table 3.
+Applicable indicator bacteria criteria for the subject waterbodies.